Skip to main content

 What to do if your UCAT-ANZ is below cut-off

-If the calculator above lights up red across most of your shortlist, the worst response is to assume medicine is closed off.
+If the calculator lights up red across most of your shortlist, the worst response is to assume medicine is closed off.
 Australian medicine has more pathways than UK medicine, and many of those pathways do not depend on UCAT-ANZ at all.

-Consider graduate-entry medicine via GAMSAT
+Graduate-entry medicine via GAMSAT

 Around 60% of Australian medical school places now go via the graduate-entry pathway.
 You complete a bachelor degree first, sit GAMSAT, and apply to any 4-year graduate-entry MD.
 GAMSAT tests different cognitive abilities than UCAT-ANZ — a weak UCAT-ANZ tells you very little about how well you will do on GAMSAT.
 See our GAMSAT guide for the structure and prep timeline.

-Look at rural pathway adjustments
+Rural pathway adjustments

 If you have a rural background (typically 5+ years in MM2-7 areas before year 12), you qualify for rural-quota entries that admit at meaningfully lower UCAT-ANZ thresholds.
 Some rural pathways are bundled with the Bonded Medical Program — service commitment in exchange for entry adjustment.
 Our Bonded Medical Places guide covers the obligation in detail.

-Apply to schools that do not use UCAT-ANZ
+Schools that do not use UCAT-ANZ

 Bond University Medical Program (Queensland, private) and JCU Medicine do not require UCAT-ANZ in the same way — Bond uses a portfolio plus interview model, JCU weights ATAR and rural commitment heavily and is itself a rural-mission school.
 If UCAT-ANZ is your weakest component, building an application around these schools can be the more honest strategy than sitting UCAT-ANZ again.